teracyhq/dev/docs/style_standards.rst

 Common Standards
 ----------------

 #.
-Line length limit must be within 100 characters.
+Line length limit must be within 100 characters (80 characters limit is recommended).

 #.
 4 spaces for indentation; no tab character is allowed.